cfss-sp20/hw01/README.md

 # hw01

+# A Short Introduction of Me
-Hello, this is Vivian Lei.
+Hello, this is **Vivian Lei**.
-I am a second-year student at the college, majoring in English Language & Literature and Sociology.
+I am a second-year student at the college, majoring in *English Language & Literature* and *Sociology*.
+I am from Yunnan Province, China, but I currently live in Chicago.